don-bi/PROKEMON/README.md

 ### 6/7/2022 ###
 Donald: Implented catching pokemon and animated it using the parabolic equation for a very nice curve.

+### 6/8/2022 ###
+Donald: Finished status effects being applied and hurting/skipping the pokemon's turns.
+Finished animating the start of the battle, with throwing pokeballs at the start of the battle and when switching pokemon.

+### 6/9/2022 ###
+Donald: Touched up on the start throwing pokeball animation and also implemented the coming in of the wild pokemon sprite and their ui.
+Finished status effects by implementing sleep mechanics and fixed some bugs.

 ### 6/10/2022 ###
+Donald: Made a command class to cheat and set pokemons and set moves.
+Made trainers actually appear and load into the map, and be able to encounter them.
+Started working on the battle mechanics against trainers ie. the swapping and other stuff.

 Hanson: Out of building moving into barrier- stops character and cannot move